A comprehensive guide to moving

 Before you move

 If you've found your new home it's time to start planning!
 Once your offer has been accepted you'll have a lot to do and although some factors are out of your hands it will help no end to be prepared and organised.
-Start by making lists and write down everything you need to do before moving
+Start by downloading our moving house checklist

 Other things to think about before you move: